 by Shawn Regan

-As John Stossel writes this week, the first Thanksgiving almost didn't happen.
+As John Stossel writes, the first Thanksgiving almost didn't happen.
 Communal property arrangements caused early Plymouth settlers to nearly starve.
 Food production was low and famine soon resulted.
 It wasn't until settlers began assigning property rights to parcels of land that Thanksgiving was possible.
 Corn was planted, harvests rose, and in 1623, the first Thanksgiving was held.

 Watch a preview of the show here.